-The second aspect of this exhibition recognizes a legacy of patronage that began with the founding benefactors of the Nasher Museum of Art at Duke University, Raymond and Patsy Nasher.
+The second aspect of this exhibition recognized a legacy of patronage that began with the founding benefactors of the Nasher Museum of Art at Duke University, Raymond and Patsy Nasher.
 In Dallas, they established NorthPark (1965), a shopping center filled with masterpieces from their collection, and the Nasher Sculpture Center (2003), an art museum dedicated to sculpture, ensuring educational art experiences for the public.
 Daughter and son-in-law Nancy Nasher and David Haemisegger continue this same philanthropic spirit through their oversight of NorthPark and support of the Nasher Sculpture Center and the Nasher Museum of Art.
-Over the past decade, they have amassed a significant collection of their own and are sharing selections from it with the public for the first time in A Material Legacy.
+Over the past decade, they had amassed a significant collection of their own and are sharing selections from it with the public for the first time in A Material Legacy.

-The exhibition features work by artists David Altmejd, Huma Bhabha, Anthony Caro, Tony Cragg, Edmund de Waal, Mark di Suvero, Teresita Fernández, Liam Gillick, Wayne Gonzales, Katharina Grosse, Mark Grotjahn, Damien Hirst, Howard Hodgkin, Thomas Houseago, Elliott Hundley, Alfredo Jaar, Anish Kapoor, KAWS, Sol LeWitt, Christian Marclay, Kerry James Marshall, Iván Navarro, Giuseppe Penone, Ken Price, Matthew Ritchie, Julian Schnabel, Richard Serra, Rudolf Stingel, Ursula von Rydingsvard, Kara Walker, Dan Walsh, Rachel Whiteread, Kehinde Wiley and Christopher Wool.
+The exhibition featured work by artists David Altmejd, Huma Bhabha, Anthony Caro, Tony Cragg, Edmund de Waal, Mark di Suvero, Teresita Fernández, Liam Gillick, Wayne Gonzales, Katharina Grosse, Mark Grotjahn, Damien Hirst, Howard Hodgkin, Thomas Houseago, Elliott Hundley, Alfredo Jaar, Anish Kapoor, KAWS, Sol LeWitt, Christian Marclay, Kerry James Marshall, Iván Navarro, Giuseppe Penone, Ken Price, Matthew Ritchie, Julian Schnabel, Richard Serra, Rudolf Stingel, Ursula von Rydingsvard, Kara Walker, Dan Walsh, Rachel Whiteread, Kehinde Wiley and Christopher Wool.